-- you own the grapevine, or - the grapevine is established on Crown land that you hold under a quasi-ownership right (such as a lease) and that is used in a primary production business.
+- vou own the grapevine, or - the grapevine is established on Crown land that you hold under a quasi-ownership right (such as a lease) and that is used in a primary production business.

-If you are not entitled to work out your deduction for decline in value under the provisions relating to grapevines because these conditions are not met, a deduction may be available for decline in value under the provisions relating to horticultural plants; see Horticultural plants in the previous column.
+If you are not entitled to work out your deduction for decline in value under the provisions relating to grapevines because these conditions are not met, a deduction may be available for decline in value under the provisions relating to horticultural plants; see Horticultural plants on the previous page.